 These incentives and regulatory frameworks have encouraged companies to commence their operations more quickly, in turn contributing to the ease of doing business.
 Several fintech entities have already been given authorisation from the IFSCA for undertaking innovative activities in areas such as agritech, insurtech, quantumtech, digital identity, and blockchain-based business solutions.

 IFSCA-led initiatives have rightly placed the needs of the fintech industry as a priority, and provided a nurturing environment for fintech firms to contribute to India’s vision of a global financial hub.
-The incentives and the frameworks have re-enforced the faith of the fintech entities in India’s vision to develop the GIFT City as the hub of financial innovation and technology, and is likely to attract both domestic and foreign fintech entities willing to do business in India.
+The incentives and the frameworks have reinforce the faith of the fintech entities in India’s vision to develop the GIFT City as the hub of financial innovation and technology, and is likely to attract both domestic and foreign fintech entities willing to do business in India.

 Anu Tiwari and Pallavi Rao are partners at Cyril Amarchand Mangaldas.
 Senior associate Ganesh Gopalakrishnan and associate Shrish Gautam also contributed to this article